Jones-CD/s1-project/README.md

 - The collapsing nav on mobile should minimise once any link is tapped
 - I intend to make the carousel view as full-page in all screen sizes and orientations higher than 992px
 - The collapsing panels on the 'What's On' page jump to the bottom of the panel whereas for good UX it should stay at the top
+- The aside panels vary in width when they shouldn't
+– On the Book a Flight page the form fails to push the aside to the bottom on screen widths narrower than 992px.

 Earlier incarnations of this project included a more complex footer panel, a drop-down sub-menu on the navbar and links to many other dummy (but ostensibly empty) pages, all to enhance the overall look and feel of this project.
 At the advice of my mentor at Code Institute I have removed these features for now as they don't show any 'new' functionality.
 I hope to reinstate these features at some point in the future.